WATCH 2:30 pm: La Crosse County Health Dept. provides COVID-19 update

 News app viewers can watch here

-Jen Rombalski, Director of the La Crosse County Health Department, gives an update on new cases of COVID-19 in the county and what people should do now that the safer at home order is lifted.
+Jen Rombalski, Director of the La Crosse County Health Department, gives an update on new cases of COVID-19 in the county and what people should know about a free COVID-19 testing event on Thursday.

-You can watch live on WXOW, WXOW.com, on our news app, and on Facebook.
+You can watch live on WXOW.com, on our news app, and on Facebook.

+Free COVID-19 testing sites coming to Onalaska, Arcadia, and Black River Falls

 - Follow our full Coronavirus coverage HERE.